Should I Refinance My Mortgage? How to Decide in 2026

 What Rate Drop Makes Refinancing Worth It?

-The old rule of thumb was that you need at least a 1% rate drop to justify refinancing.
-That rule is outdated.
-Whether a refinance makes sense depends on your loan balance, not just the rate difference.
+The "you need at least 1% drop" rule is outdated.
+What matters is your loan balance, not just the rate difference.

 On a $500,000 mortgage, a 0.5% rate reduction saves roughly $170 per month, which could recoup typical closing costs in under three years.
 On a $150,000 mortgage, that same 0.5% drop saves about $50 per month, making the break-even period painfully long.

-The real question is not "did rates drop enough?" but "do the savings justify the costs given how long I will keep this loan?"
+The real question isn't "did rates drop enough?" but "do the savings justify the costs given how long I will keep this loan?"

 The Hidden Cost: Resetting Your Loan Term

-This is the trap that catches most people.
-Say you are 7 years into a 30-year mortgage.
-You have 23 years remaining.
-If you refinance into a new 30-year loan, you just added 7 years of payments back onto your timeline, even if your monthly payment dropped.
+This is where people get burned.
+You're 7 years into a 30-year mortgage with 23 years left.
+Refinance into a new 30-year and you just added 7 years of payments back onto your timeline, even if your monthly payment dropped.

 Here is why this matters: In the early years of a mortgage, most of your payment goes toward interest.
-By year 7, you have finally started making real progress on principal.
+By year 7, you've finally started making real progress on principal.
 Refinancing into a new 30-year term resets the amortization schedule, and you go back to paying mostly interest again.

-The fix is simple.
-If you can afford it, refinance into a shorter term that roughly matches your remaining years.
-Going from 23 years remaining to a new 20-year loan keeps you on track while capturing the rate savings.
+The fix: refinance into a term that matches your remaining years.
+23 years left?
+Go with a 20-year.
+It keeps you on track while capturing the rate savings.
 You can explore different term scenarios with the Amortization Calculator to see exactly how the interest breakdown changes.

 Closing Costs: What to Expect

-Some lenders offer "no-closing-cost" refinances, but read the fine print.
-They typically add 0.25-0.50% to your interest rate to cover those costs.
-Over a 30-year loan, that rate bump can cost far more than just paying the closing costs upfront.
+"No-closing-cost" refinances exist, but read the fine print.
+They add 0.25-0.50% to your rate, and over 30 years that rate bump can cost far more than just paying the closing costs upfront.
 Do the math both ways before deciding.

 When to Refinance (and When to Skip It)